 Footprint Basics - Overview

 Human activities consume resources and produce waste, and as our populations grow and global consumption increases, it is essential that we measure nature’s capacity to meet these demands.
 The Ecological Footprint has emerged as one of the world’s leading measures of human demand on nature.
-Simply put, Ecological Footprint Accounting addresses whether the planet is large enough to keep up the demands of humanity.
+Simply put, Ecological Footprint Accounting addresses whether the planet is large enough to keep up with the demands of humanity.

 The Footprint represents two sides of a balance sheet.
 On the asset side, biocapacity represents the planet’s biologically productive land areas including our forests, pastures, cropland and fisheries.
 These areas, especially if left unharvested, can also absorb much of the waste we generate, especially our carbon emissions.